Bluff body drag manipulation using pulsed jets and Coanda effect: Introduction

-The influence of small-scale actuation on the damping of large-scale motions has been also studied in shear-layers.
-In the experiments of \citet{Vukasinovic10}, a local increase of turbulent kinetic energy production due to actuation is followed by an important damping of velocity fluctuations in the streamwise direction.
-This effect has been associated to a dissipative small-scale actuation influencing notably the large-scale motions.
-More recently, \citet{Parezanovic15} exemplified the capabilities of both augmenting or decreasing the turbulent fluctuations across a canonical mixing layer by applying low or high frequency forcing, respectively.
+To find other alternatives, we explore here the possibility to further deviate the flow through unsteady forcing coupled with the Coanda effect.
+The amplifier properties of the shear-layers allow to excite a wide range of vortical structures which may impact the wake dynamics \citep{Ho84, Fiedler98}.

-An analysis of the time scales in periodically excited wakes is crucial to understand the base pressure modifications and the recirculating flow physics.
-How \textit{low} or \textit{high} is a determined driving frequency when compared to the wake vortex shedding?
-Is this frequency located in the range amplified by the shear-layer instabilities surrounding the recirculating flow?
-The work of \citet{Glezer05} among others discussed these aspects in the light of a coupling between the forcing and the wake instabilities.
+By local fluidic forcing with frequencies close to the shear-layer amplified modes, \citet{Chun96} drastically reduced the recirculating flow length behind a backward-facing step.
+An increase of the actuation frequency, however, promoted an enlargement of the step's bubble.
+Equivalent results have been obtained from the numerical simulations of \citet{Dandois07} and \citet{Dahan12} around ramps and steps.
+While low-frequency actuation amplifies the development of the shear-layers, high-frequency forcing stabilizes the velocity fluctuations lowering entrainment and increasing the bubble size or the base pressure.
+Although high-frequency forcing leads immediately after actuation to an increase of turbulent kinetic energy production, a noteworthy damping of flow unsteadiness is observed further downstream \citep{Vukasinovic10}.
+This effect has been associated to a dissipative small-scale effect influencing notably the large-scale motions.
+More recently, \citet{Parezanovic15} exemplified the capabilities of both increasing or decreasing the turbulent fluctuations across a canonical mixing layer by applying low or high-frequency forcing, respectively.